 Thanks again to Meredith Jacobs for the advice on how to be a good mom.
 Be sure to check out her book!

 Being a good mom involves a combination of love, patience, understanding, and dedication in all phases of life.
-It involves a balance between unconditional love and setting boundaries.
+It involves a balance between unconditional love and setting healthy boundaries.
 Show your child unconditional love and support.
 Let them know that you love them no matter what and that you are always there for them.
 But, still set clear and consistent boundaries for your child.
 This helps them feel safe and secure while also teaching them important life skills.
 Spend quality time with your child.
 Engage in activities they enjoy, listen to them, and be fully present in their lives.
 These things will set a firm foundation for a healthy relationship with your child.
+Over time, you’ll discover that being a great mother means doing your best, learning along the way, and loving your kids deeply, not flawlessly.

 Related Posts: